ggozad/collective.classification/README.txt

 exists for your OS you might as well install that, otherwise it will be fetched when you run buildout.

-To get started you will simply need to add the package to your "eggs" and "zcml" sections, run buildout, restart your Plone instance and install the "collective.classification" package using the quick-installer or via the "Add-on Products" section in "Site Setup".
+To get started you will simply need to add the package to your "eggs" section and run buildout, restart your Plone instance and install the "collective.classification" package using the quick-installer or via the "Add-on Products" section in "Site Setup".

 **WARNING: Upon first time installation linguistic data will be fetched from NLTK's repository and stored locally on your filesystem.
-It's about 225Mb, so not for the faint at disk space.**
+It's not big (about 400kb) but you need the plone user to have access to its "home".
+Running the tests will also fetch more data from nltk bringing the total to about 225Mb, so not for the faint at disk space.**

-After installation, you should have a control panel entry to configure the product.

-  * By default the product uses the Pen TreeBank tagger who is not very performant.
-It is a good idea to go to the term extractor configuration and change it so as to use an N-Gram tagger.
-Among the brown corpus categories choose the ones that seem to fit better with your content.
-    Train the tagger.
-This will look for *all* content and perform term extraction.
-So go grab yourself something to drink, it will take a while.
-  * After training the tagger, train the classifier.
-This will look for any content that is tagged and train the Bayes classifier.
-  * By default the classifier does get re-trained every time content is added or updated.
-If you do not want this to happen automatically (that is if you have a site with a lot of content, and things get slow), in the control panel you can disable auto-training.

 How to use it?
 ==============